Episode 43: The Importance Of Cheese

 - Tips for cooking with cheese.
 Use different knives to avoid cross contamination.
 Consider the cheese strength when combining into a recipe.
 Heat changes the flavor of cheese, some become more intense (i.e., blues) some become less (i.e., goat).
 Cook cheese on as low a heat as possible.
 Shred cheese when it’s cold; make sure your cheese is at room temperature before cooking.
 Toss shredded cheese with a starch to prevent clumping during a long cooking time; high temperatures makes cheese tough.

 - Leftover cheese can be used to create Fromage Fort: To make it just trim off your pieces of leftover cheese.
-Place 8 oz of cheese in a work bowl of a food processor, along with one or two cloves of garlic and 1 to 2 tablespoons of dry white wine cognac or cream or butter.
+Place 8 oz of cheese in a work bowl of a food processor, along with one or two cloves of garlic and 1 to 2 tablespoons of dry white wine, cognac, and about 1 tablespoon of cream or butter.
 Add fresh ground black pepper, fresh herbs if desired.
-Process until smooth and transfer to a small crack and cover the crack with plastic.
+Process until smooth (adding more cream to thin if needed) and transfer to a small crack and cover the crack with plastic.
 You can serve the cheese immediately or agent in the crock in the refrigerator serve on bread or as a condiment.
 This should last several weeks to several months.

 - You’ll find these recipes and more at nowthatsamouthful.com on our Recipes page.
 And go to our Podcasts Page for links to our podcasts.